hbenitez-un/max30102_gui/README.md

 ### 💡 Using system-installed PyQt5 in virtual environment

+#### Prerequisite - Install PyQt5 from System Repositories:
+    ```bash
+    sudo apt install python3-pyqt5 qt5-default
+    ```
-If you want to use the system-installed PyQt5 instead of installing it inside the venv:
+If you want to use the system-installed PyQt5 instead of installing it inside the venv (Recommended):

 1.  **Exit the virtual environment:**